herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 __Default value__: None

+### organization

+Name of the organization to configure for mirroring.
+The organization must exist and be empty (contain no repositories) when creating a new mirror configuration.

+__Type__: string

+__Required__: True

+__Default value__: None

 ### preserveInQuayOnDeletion

-Whether to preserve the corresponding Quay object when you delete the RepositoryMirror resource.
+Whether to preserve the corresponding Quay object when you delete the OrganizationMirror resource.
 When set to `false` (the default), the object is deleted from Quay.

 __Type__: boolean